kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

   deployment.apps/images-dep created
 ```

-And the same file is available again.
+The same file is available again!

-If you are interested in learning more about running your own storage you can check out.
+If you are interested in learning more about running your own storage you can check out eg. the following:

 * [Rook](https://rook.io/)